trocafone/laika/docs/configuration.rst

       "credentials": "secret.json"
     }

-``credentials`` is always a path to a json file, but it's format depends on each type of report or result.
-For example email credentials are defined like this:
+In this case ``credentials`` is path to a file, but file's format depends on each type of report or result.
+For example email credentials are defined in json format like this:

 .. code:: json